 Ask Yourself: What kind of provider does my family need?
 Does the provider I'm considering have the right skills?
 Is there a lower-cost or a higher-availability provider that could also fill our needs?

-Each case is unique, so it only makes sense that there are a number of treatment options available to families, including:
+Each case is unique, so it only makes sense that there are a number of treatment options available to families.
+Some choices families may consider when deciding on treatment options include:

-For detailed descriptions of these therapies, see our Treatment Options Side-by-side Comparison.
+For detailed description, see our Treatment Options for Families.

 Ask Yourself: What kind of treatment is the patient most comfortable with?
 Does the provider I'm considering offer the treatments I think will work best for my family?